pyaesone17/laracrud/readme.md

 ## Documentation

-It fully depends on your model.
+It fully depends on your model .
 So create Model first and include your attributes in fillable array.

 ```php